Egypt's annual urban consumer inflation rises to 13.6% in July | Business

 Egypt's annual urban consumer inflation rises to 13.6% in July

-Egypt's annual urban consumer inflation accelerated to 13.6% year-on-year in July from 13.2% in June, data from the country's statistics agency CAPMAS showed on Wednesday.
+Egypt's annual urban consumer inflation accelerated to a higher-than expected 13.6% year-on-year in July from 13.2% in June, data from the country's statistics agency CAPMAS showed on Wednesday.

+Month on month, headline inflation increased by 1.3%, compared to a 0.1% decrease in June.
+A Reuters poll of 14 economists had predicted a median annual inflation rate of 13.2% for July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)